dingff/gitcut/README.md

 ```
 gt query <alias>
 ```
-#### submit
+### submit
 Submit all changes in the working space.
-Following the [Angular commit convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), the commit message will automatically add emoji 😈.
-You need to enable it in the configuration file, as it is turned off by default.
+Following the [commitlint-config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum) types, the commit message will automatically include emoji 😈.
+But you need to enable it in the configuration file, as it is turned off by default.
 ```
 gt submit <msg>
 ```